ssardina-research/cfond-asp/README.md

 2024-01-12 15:04:30 nitin __main__[195427] INFO Time(s) taken:1.6477028469962534
 ```

-Use `--dump_ctrl` to dump controller found, if any, into text and JSON formats.
+Use `--dump_cntrl` to dump controller found, if any, into text and JSON formats.

 ### Clingo parameters